 Other Nationalities – Getting a Visa to Live in Greece

 It is relatively difficult to move to Greece if you are not an EU citizen and you are coming from what is referred to as a “third national” country (basically anywhere outside the EU).
 I cannot advise here fully but at the most basic level, moving to Greece as a third national country resident requires that you are either married to a Greek (spousal visa route), sponsored by a Greek company, or claiming citizenship through Greek parents.

-Food/Toiletries Costs in Greece
+Buying Property in Greece

 On the whole, food costs are cheaper in Greece.
 With a plethora of high quality, locally sourced fruit, vegetables and meats available, it’s easy to eat healthy in Greece without having a sky-high food budget.